-17.3 Derivate Financial Instruments Cross Currency Swap
+15.3 Derivate Financial Instruments Cross Currency Swap

-Credivalores, executed operations with derivative financial instruments to manage and mitigate the fluctuations in the fair value of the debt position in the P&L. The cross-currency swaps in place hedge the exposure to the risk of exchange rate, which is measured at market (fair value hedging) value, which is measured as a cash flow hedge.
+Credivalores, executed operations with derivative financial instruments to manage and mitigate the fluctuations in the fair value of the debt position in the P&L. The cross-currency swaps in place hedge the exposure to the risk of the exchange rate, which is measured at market (fair value hedging) value, which is measured as a cash flow hedge.

-Derivative financial instruments through cross currency swaps and its hedge accounting is the following:
+Derivative financial instruments through cross-currency swaps and their hedge accounting are the following: